-Bacterial vaginosis: A common infection of the vagina, most commonly caused by Gardnerella vaginalis.
-It presents with a thin, white homogenous discharge, with an offensive fishy odour.
+Bacterial vaginosis: An infection of the vagina, most commonly caused by Gardnerella vaginalis.
+It presents with thin, white homogenous discharge, with an offensive fishy odour.

 Inform the patient that you will now examine the internal vagina.
 Place some lubricant on the index and middle fingers of your dominant hand.
 Using the other hand, gently part the labia with your thumb and index finger.
 Ask the patient to take a deep breath in.
 Gently insert your lubricated index finger and middle finger into the vagina.
 Your thumb should be pointing upwards with your palm facing laterally.

 As you fingers enter the vagina, rotate them 90° such that your palm is pacing upwards.
 Whilst doing so, assess the vaginal wall for any irregularities or masses.
 A normal vaginal wall should feel smooth all around.